SeshadriKolluri/SeshadriKolluri.github.io/about.md

 This is my personal website.
 You can find more information at my [LinkedIn Profile](https://www.linkedin.com/in/seshadri).

 I work on GaN Electronics.
-Some of publications are listed at my [Google Scholar Page](https://scholar.google.com/citations?user=O-2tQYsAAAAJ&hl=en)
+Some of my publications are listed at my [Google Scholar Page](https://scholar.google.com/citations?user=O-2tQYsAAAAJ&hl=en)